bowlerbiteslane/palitronica-codingchallenge/README.md

 npm install
 npm start
 ```
+Note:
-Note: to connect to local standalone mongodb instance you will need to update the connection string in /api/db/index.js to reference "localhost" as the host rather than the "mongodb" container name
+Update /api/.env to connect to local mongodb instance (reference "localhost" as the host rather than "mongodb" container name)

 # Run MongoDB as Standalone
 ```